Directed by Lori Adams, opening night is scheduled for Oct. 15.

 Falling is described as a new drama "about how 18-year-old Josh, who has autism, affects the lives of everyone around him.
 When a relative comes to visit, the entire family is thrown off their equilibrium, with everyone trying to balance what is best for the family and what is best for them."

-The production has set design by John C. Stark, costume design by Tristan Raines, lighting design by Julie Mack and sound design by Raymond Schilke.
-Rick Sordelet serves as fight choreographer.
+The upcoming production will have set design by John C. Stark, costume design by Tristan Raines, lighting design by Julie Mack and sound design by Raymond Schilke.
+Rick Sordelet will serve as fight choreographer.

-Performances are Tuesday at 7 PM, Wednesday-Saturday at 8 PM with matinees Wednesday and Saturday at 2 PM and Sunday at 3 PM.
+Performances will be Tuesday at 7 PM, Wednesday-Saturday at 8 PM with matinees Wednesday and Saturday at 2 PM and Sunday at 3 PM.